 SB 111 prohibits public employers from coercing, intimidating, or imposing reprisals against employees who exercise their right to organize, form or join an employee organization.
 The bill applies to municipalities, special districts, higher ed, the General Assembly and counties with populations less than 7,500 (those that were not included in last year's collective bargaining legislation).
 The bill does not compel a local government to recognize an employee organization or enter into negotiations with any employee organization.
-CCI met with the proponents and other stakeholders last week and voiced concerns as the bill appears to extend these same protections to workers who engage in concerted activities such as strikes or work stoppages.
+CCI has concerns that the legislation appears to extend these same protections to workers who engage in concerted activities such as strikes or work stoppages.
+The bill also allows supervisors to join employee organizations, something that was prohibited in last year's collective bargaining legislation.
 The bill will be heard in the Senate Local Government and Housing Committee on Feb.
 28.